 COVID-19 Translational Tuesdays

-Every Tuesday, the Miami CTSI hosts a webinar and Q&A session featuring ongoing COVID-19 research and innovations from some of the University of Miami’s most talented researchers.
-These sessions not only inform the broader University community about the important work being done to address the pandemic crisis, but they also serve as an opportunity for other researchers to identify possible collaborations.
+In 2020, the Miami CTSI hosted a regular webinar and Q&A session featuring ongoing COVID-19 research and innovations from some of the University of Miami’s most talented researchers.
+These sessions not only help to inform the broader University community about the important work being done to address the pandemic crisis, but they also serve as an opportunity for other researchers to identify possible collaborations.
 The recorded webinars may viewed here unless otherwise noted.
 Please use your UM email to register.

 - Oct.
 13: Community-Engaged Strategies To Combat COVID-19 Misinformation & Increase Diversity in Trial Recruitment – Dr. Olveen Carrasquillo and Dr. Victoria Behar-Zusman – Recording

 - Sept.
 1: Convalescent Plasma for Treatment of COVID-19: The Importance of UM’s Current & Upcoming Randomized Clinical Trials – Drs.
 Dushyantha Jayaweera, Shweta Anjan, and Yanyun Wu – Recording

 - July 21: International COVID-19 Cannabis Health Study – Dr. Denise Vidot and her collaborators Dr. Marlene Camacho-Rivera and Dr. Jessica Islam

 - June 16: HIV in the Era of COVID-19 – Dr. Maria Alcaide, Dr. Deborah Jones Weiss, Dr. Adam Carrico